Swollen Lymph Nodes and STD Testing

 • Symptom: Swollen Lymph Nodes

-• Associated with: Syphilis, herpes, HIV, chlamydia, gonorrhea
+• Associated with: Multiple STDs including HIV, syphilis, herpes, chlamydia, and gonorrhea

 • Should you test?
-Yes, especially if you have other symptoms or recent exposure
+Yes, especially if accompanied by other symptoms or recent exposure

 Swollen Lymph Nodes and STDs